 This is the first article of a series dedicated to the small LEGO® blocks of which Kanban is built.
 With Kanban 101 we are aiming to give our readers a jump-start guide to get their Kanban engine running.
 For this purpose we are going to use Kanbanize, so you can start implementing what you learn right away.

 The board is the first gradient of Kanban.
-Without it there are going to be just random sticky notes posted everywhere and they won’t be any different from the mess that most of us have on their desks.
+Without it there are going to be just random sticky notes posted everywhere and they won’t be any different from the mess that most of us have on our desks.

 We can think of the board like the river where our work items flow.
 Depending on how we shape the river we can either be productive and have a positive outcome, or just let our to-dos pass everywhere around us losing control over the situation.
 The typical Kanban board has three columns: To Do, Doing and Done and in Kanbanize the columns are as follows: Requested, In Progress and Done.
-In time you will find certain patterns in the way you work and in the phases your work items pass through.
-Each of these “phases” can be separated from the “in progress” state and defined as a column on its own.
+In time you will find certain patterns in the way you work and in the phases, your work items pass through.
+Each of these phases can be separated from the “in progress” state and defined as a Kanban column on its own.
 More about this is to follow in the posts to come for the more experienced fellows.

-The board in Kanbanize similar to the physical one consists of three main areas: Backlog, Workflow and Archive.
+The board in Kanbanize similar to the physical one consists of three main areas: Backlog, Workflow, and Archive.

-2. In Progress – every item that has been pulled from the “Requested” stage and hasn’t been completed yet is “in progress”.
+Every item that has been pulled from the “Requested” stage and hasn’t been completed yet is “in progress”.
 Even if you have started to work on a given item and then you stopped, it is “in progress”.
 And it remains so until it is completed or removed from your flow in which case the time that you have invested in this item converts into “pure waste” according to the Kanban method.

-1. Temporary archive – you can keep all of your completed items for a given period of time (let’s say a month).
+- Temporary archive – you can keep all of your completed items for a given period of time (let’s say a month).

-2. Permanent archive – after the time-box from above expires, it’s recommended (from functional and performance point of view) to move the completed items here.
+- Permanent archive – after the time-box from above expires, it’s recommended (from functional and performance point of view) to move the completed items here.
 Don’t worry, the items are not deleted, just “zipped”.
 You can restore them at any time.

 The outlined example is just one of the many implementations of the archive.

-Columns and swim-lanes
+Kanban Columns and Kanban swimlanes

 Stay tuned for more of the Kanban 101 blog series.
 Happy kanbanizing!

-Looking for more materials about Kanban?
-Check our Kanban Resources knowledge base.
+Looking for more materials about Kanban board?
+Check our Kanban learning resources